Dreamown/im2mesh_matlab/README.md

 - [demo17](https://mjx888.github.io/im2mesh_demo_html/demo17.html) - Refine mesh
 - [demo18](https://mjx888.github.io/im2mesh_demo_html/demo18.html) - Create tetrahedral mesh based on 2D image

+## Author

+Jiexian Ma

 ## Cite as

 If you use Im2mesh, please cite it as follows.
+You can click the DOI link below to see other citation styles.

-Ma, Jiexian, & Li, Yuanyuan (2025).
+Ma, J., & Li, Y. (2025).
 Im2mesh: A MATLAB/Octave package for generating finite element mesh based on 2D multi-phase image (2.1.5).
 Zenodo. https://doi.org/10.5281/zenodo.14847059

 Once my paper is published, I will update a new DOI here.